Non-Resonant Raman Optical Activity From Phase-Space Electronic Structure Theory: Appendix

 Next we evaluate the derivatives with respect to nuclear momentum and the external fields, which are important for the ROA tensor as shown in Eq. \ref{eq:ps_ROA_tensor}.

 Taking the difference between Eq.\ref{eq:ps_dmudBdP} and Eq.\ref{eq:ps_dmdFdP}, the first term on the right hand side of both equations cancel and we are left with

-As the expressions of $\hat{\bm \Gamma}$ in Eqs. \ref{eq:gammasum_mag}-\ref{eq:erf_mag} depend only on the external magnetic field, and not on the electric field, the first term on the right-hand-side of Eq. \ref{eq:ROA_PS2} vanishes.
+As the expression for $\hat{\bm \Gamma}$ in Eqs. \ref{eq:gammasum_mag}-\ref{eq:erf_mag} depends only on the external magnetic field, and not on the electric field, the first term on the right-hand-side of Eq. \ref{eq:ROA_PS2_0} vanishes.
 Note that the second term in Eq. \ref{eq:ROA_PS2} is negligible as it has a prefactor of $\bm M^{-2}$ whereas the first term has a prefactor of $\bm M^{-1}$; this extra factor of $\bm M^{-1}$ in the second term can be seen from the expression of the perturbed electronic wavefunction with respect to nuclear momentum in Eq. \ref{eq:dphidP}.
-Hence the second term in Eq. \ref{eq:ROA_PS2} is ignored for the results below, leaving the final expression:
+The second term in Eq. \ref{eq:ROA_PS2} was also confirmed to be small for the molecule studied here and hence is ignored for the results in Fig. \ref{fig:magical_atz} below, leaving the final expression:

-In the discussion section, we discuss how one might aim to include an electric-field dependence on $\hat{\bm \Gamma}$ as well, according to the symmetry constraints when one takes the external electric field into account.
-This inclusion, however, would introduce challenges that extend far beyond the scope of this paper and are left for future investigation.

-Finally, a few words are appropriate with regards to computational cost.
-The electric-dipole magnetic-dipole polarizability $\bm G'$ can be evaluated using Eq. \ref{eq:dGdPi2} and Eq. \ref{eq:ROA_PS3}.
-This phase space approach requires the calculation of only the wavefunction response to the electric field, and must be contrasted against the conventional means of evaluating $\bm G'$ through a nuclear derivative of the Berry curvature in Eq. \ref{eq:dGdq}.
-The former is clearly much faster to evaluate than the latter because the $\hat{\bm \Gamma}$ and $\frac{\partial \hat{\bm\Gamma}_{\beta}}{\partial B_{\alpha}}$ terms in Eqs. \ref{eq:gammasum_mag}-\ref{eq:erf_mag} are one-electron operators; programmable equations are shown in the SI (Section S2).